Matthew Nicks: Greater Western Sydney Giants assistant coach (2019)

 Nicks joined the GWS Giants as a senior assistant coach under senior coach Leon Cameron for the 2019 season.

 Adelaide Football Club senior coach (2020–present)

 In October 2019, Nicks was appointed senior coach of the Adelaide Football Club, shortly after previous senior coach Don Pyke announced his departure.
 Due to a variety of reasons, including the COVID-19 pandemic, the club entering a rebuild at his arrival, and the lack of experienced assistant coaches at Adelaide, the Crows under Nicks slumped to a 0–13 start to the 2020 season, leading to Nicks being called “the least supported coach” in Adelaide’s history.
 He won his first game as Adelaide Football Club senior coach when the Crows defeated by 35 points in round 15, 2020.

-In season 2025, he guided not only the club to its first minor premiership since 2017 and also its first finals appearance since that very same season.
+In season 2025, he guided the club to its first minor premiership since 2017 and also its first finals appearance since that very same season.
+However, the Crows did not win a quarter against either or and became the first minor premiers since 1983 to exit the finals in straight sets.
+The pressure mounted on Nicks the following year, as Adelaide slipped to sixth on the ladder, and reports suggesting that the senior coach would lose his job should the Crows fail to beat the in the elimination final.